Efficiently Performing Two Global Approval Studies in Prostate Cancer Patients

 To further ease communication and streamline the process, the Sponsor and GPMT identified one investigator to lead and coordinate across both trials.
 This one primary investigator led the support of the Phase III program, up to and including the NDA application and approval process.

-The GPMT, along with the Clinical Research Associates (CRAs), provided all necessary support to the study sites in order to complete trial-related activities, including data entry into the eCRF, in a timely and efficient manner.
+The GPMT, along with the CRAs, provided all necessary support to the study sites in order to complete trial related activities, including data entry into the eCRF, in a timely and efficient manner.

 The continuity, experience and scientific background of the local CRAs increased site performance resulting in outstanding data quality.